YuriyOrlov/12_image_resize/README.md

 ```

-In this case just remove some unneded keys and rerun program.
+In this case just remove some unneeded keys and rerun program.

 # Project Goals